Homomorphisms of (n,m)-graphs with respect to generalised switch: Introduction

 Unsurprisingly, these three areas of research have interdependencies and connections.
-The notion of graph homomorphisms, initially introduced for undirected and directed graphs, later got extended to $2$-edge-colored graphs~\cite{alon1998homomorphisms}, $k$-edge-colored graphs~\cite{guspiel2017universal} and $(n,m)$-graphs~\cite{nevsetvril2000colored}.
-These graphs, due to their various types of adjacencies, manages to capture complex relational structures and are useful for mathematical modeling.
+The notion of graph homomorphisms, initially introduced for undirected and directed graphs, later got extended to hypergraphs~\cite{hahn1997graph,nevsetvril1999homomorphism}, $2$-edge-colored graphs~\cite{alon1998homomorphisms}, $k$-edge-colored graphs~\cite{guspiel2017universal} and $(n,m)$-graphs~\cite{nevsetvril2000colored}.
+These graphs, due to their various types of adjacencies, manage to capture complex relational structures and are useful for mathematical modeling.
 For instance, the Query Evaluation Problem (QEP) in graph database (the immensely popular databases that are now used to handle highly interrelated data in social networks like Facebook, Twitter, etc.), is modeled on homomorphisms of $(n,m)$-graphs~\cite{angles2017foundations, beaudou2019complexity}.

-From a theoretical point of view, apart from being the generalization of the well-studied graph homomorphisms of oriented, signed, $2$-edge-colored, and $k$-edge-colored graphs, homomorphisms of $(n,m)$-graphs is known to have connections with some topics in graph theory as well as other mathematical disciplines.
-For instance, connections with acyclic coloring, harmonious coloring, and flows are pointed out in~\cite{nevsetvril2000colored}, \cite{alon1998homomorphisms}, and~\cite{BORODIN2004147}, respectively.
-On the other hand, connections with the study of binary predicate logic, and Coxeter groups are established in~\cite{nevsetvril2000colored} and~\cite{alon1998homomorphisms}.
-It is worth mentioning that in a recent work by Borodin, Kim, Kostochka, West~\cite{BORODIN2004147}, the then best approximation of Jagear's conjecture for planar graphs was established by showing that every planar graph with girth at least $\frac{20t-2}{3}$ has circular chromatic number at most $2+\frac{1}{t}$.
-However, this follows as a corollary of the main result of the paper~\cite{BORODIN2004147} which is a theorem on homomorphisms of $(n,m)$- graphs.
+From a theoretical point of view, apart from being the generalization of the well-studied graph homomorphisms of oriented, signed, $2$-edge-colored, and $k$-edge-colored graphs, homomorphisms of $(n,m)$-graphs are known to have connections with some topics in graph theory as well as other mathematical disciplines.
+On the one hand, they relate to graph theoretic notions such as harmonious coloring~\cite{alon1998homomorphisms}, flows~\cite{BORODIN2004147}, and acyclic coloring~\cite{nevsetvril2000colored}.
+On the other hand, they also have connections with the study of Coxeter groups~\cite{alon1998homomorphisms}, and binary predicate logic~\cite{nevsetvril2000colored}.
+It is worth mentioning that in a work by Borodin, Kim, Kostochka, West~\cite{BORODIN2004147}, the then best approximation of Jaeger's conjecture for planar graphs was established by showing that every planar graph with girth at least $\frac{20t-2}{3}$ has circular chromatic number at most $2+\frac{1}{t}$.
+However, this follows as a corollary of the main result of the paper~\cite{BORODIN2004147} which is a theorem on homomorphisms of $(n,m)$-graphs.